-The Commission received seven submissions on the Rule change request as part of the first round of consultation.
-These are available on the AEMC website.
-A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix A.
+The Commission received seven submissions on the Rule Change Request as part of the first round of consultation.
+They are available on the AEMC website.
+A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix A.1.

 The Proponent requested that the Commission exercise its power to expedite the Rule making process under section 96 of the NEL.
-Section 96 allows the Commission to proceed directly to the publication of a Final Determination following publication of a section 95 notice, where the Commission considers that the Rule change is either urgent or non-controversial.
+Section 96 allows the Commission to proceed directly to the publication of a Final Determination following publication of a www.aemc.gov.au section 95 notice, where the Commission considers that the Rule change is either urgent or non-controversial.
 However, the Commission decided that the Rule change request was neither non-controversial nor urgent and therefore decided to commence the Rule under the standard Rule making process.